 Value stocks, after seeming to spend an eternity wandering in the wilderness, have captured investor attention this year.
-For the three months ended March 31, 2021, the Russell 1000 Value Index recorded an 11.26% total return, far outpacing the 0.94% gain of the Russell 1000 Growth Index.
+For the three months ended March 31, 2021, the Russell 1000 Value Index recorded an 11.26% total return (in USD), far outpacing the 0.94% gain of the Russell 1000 Growth Index.
 Investors want to know: Will this rotation toward value-oriented shares prove to be a lasting one?

 Romo recently sat down with us to share how he is thinking about investing in today’s environment, the pandemic’s long-term impact on industries and what he believes are the most important innovations for the next decade.